-Main functions of the different vitamins The need of folic acid Justification for higher recommended during pregnancy intake of folic acid during pregnancy. according to the European Food Safety Authority (EFSA) The effect of The effects of low vitamin C and vitamin insufficient and D intake on health excessive intakes of The importance of taking dietary sources vitamins of vitamins Vitamin supplements The role of vitamin supplements and ensuring a safe intake Changes that occur External conditions (storage, preparation during the and processing of foods) affecting vitamin preparation, cooking stability and the methods used to ensure and serving of foods maximum retention and availability of rich in vitamins fat-soluble and water-soluble vitamins Minerals Functions and main The functions and common food sources food sources of key of calcium, potassium, phosphorus, minerals including sodium, iron, iodine and fluoride trace elements , , Justifications for Justification for higher recommended higher intake of intakes of calcium and iron during various specific minerals for lifecycle stages with reference to EFSA particular population recommendations groups according to EFSA Factors that hinder the absorption of minerals • The effects of and Individuals who require higher and lower prevention of intakes of sodium insufficient intake of The effects of low dietary intakes of iron certain minerals and calcium in the body and strategies to improve their absorption Water and fluids Role of water in the Basic functions of water in the body body Balancing fluid intake with losses from the body • The importance of an Recommended daily fluid intake for adequate fluid intake adults (1.5 to 2 litres) (Refer to Dietary Guidelines for Maltese Adults, 2016) Population groups who require a higher fluid intake Signs of dehydration Symptoms and effects of dehydration Energy value of • The energy value of Foods which are high in calories (foods foods foods rich in fats, low in water content) • Foods which are low in calories Value of fruits and vegetables as foods with a high water content
+Main functions of the different vitamins The need of folic acid Justification for higher recommended during pregnancy intake of folic acid during pregnancy. according to the 31 3 , European Food Safety Authority (EFSA) • The effect of The effects of low vitamin C and vitamin insufficient and D intake on health excessive intakes of The importance of taking dietary sources vitamins of vitamins • Vitamin supplements The role of vitamin supplements and ensuring a safe intake Changes that occur • External conditions (storage, preparation during the and processing of foods) affecting vitamin preparation, cooking stability and the methods used to ensure and serving of foods maximum retention and availability of rich in vitamins fat-soluble and water-soluble vitamins Minerals Functions and main The functions and common food sources food sources of key of calcium, potassium, phosphorus, minerals including sodium, iron, iodine and fluoride trace elements Justifications for Justification for higher recommended higher intake of intakes of calcium and iron during various specific minerals for lifecycle stages with reference to EFSA particular population recommendations groups according to Factors that hinder the absorption of EFSA minerals The effects of and • Individuals who require higher and lower prevention of intakes of sodium insufficient intake of • The effects of low dietary intakes of iron certain minerals and calcium in the body and strategies to 1.5 improve their absorption Water and fluids Role of water in the Basic functions of water in the body body Balancing fluid intake with losses from the body The importance of an Recommended daily fluid intake for All the (1.5 to 2.1 the 2.)
+(Pafer to 2.1 the 2.1 adequate fluid intake adults (1.5 to 2 litres) (Refer to Dietary Guidelines for Maltese Adults, 2016) Population groups who require a higher fluid intake • Ciana of dobudentian fluid intake Energy value of Signs of dehydrationThe energy value of Symptoms and effects of dehydrationFoods which are high in calories (foods Energy value of foods foods rich in fats, low in water content) 10003 10003 Foods which are low in calories Value of fruits and vegetables as foods with a high water content with a high water content